 Party walls construction

 Most construction projects will affect another building in some way.
-Owners of adjoining buildings should be notified and the details of the work agreed with them.
+Depending on the type of works involved, owners of adjoining buildings may need to be notified and the details of the work agreed with them or, in the absence of agreement between the parties, agreed by specialist surveyors that are appointed by them.

-The Party Wall etc. Act 1996 confers these rights and duties on a developer intending to carry out building works or excavations close to a boundary.
-(Despite its name, the Act applies not just to party walls.)
-The Act offers a compulsory dispute resolution mechanism through the appointment of surveyors.
+The Party Wall etc. Act 1996 confers rights on a developer intending to carry out building works relating to ‘party walls’ or excavations close to a boundary.
+Where works are notifiable under the Act and the developer has served notice on the neighbour, the Act offers a compulsory dispute resolution mechanism through the appointment of surveyors if the parties cannot reach an agreement on the works.

-This section is maintained by Anne-Marie Lusty of Bryan Cave Leighton Paisner LLP.
+This section is maintained by Megan Davies of Bryan Cave Leighton Paisner

 Related content